-The practice manager told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including Polish, Urdu, Punjabi, Romanian and Yoruba; staff also had access to online translation if required.
+The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
+Staff at the practice spoke a range of different languages and staff also had access to online translation if required.